 During the weeks of April 2017, the ICTINEU 3 was doing scientific dives in collaboration with the Observatoire Océanologique de Villefranche-sur-Mer, the Laboratoire Géoazur, the Centre National de la Recherche Scientifique (CNRS) and ICTINEU Submarins SL.

 They were 8 days of immersion and 18 dives in which the ICTINEU 3 was 51 hours in the water, 26 of them underwater; 9 biologists and 3 geologists descended on the submersible, exploring the Canyon du Paillon (Canyon of Nice), the Cape of Nice and the bay of Villefranche-sur-Mer, on the French Riviera.

-The deepest dives were 256m, 317m, 320m, 490m and 1,000m.
-The average depth of the dives has been 178 meters.
+The deepest dives were made at 256m, 317m, 320m, 490m and 1,000m.
+The average depth of the dives was 178 meters.

-Dates: March 30th to April 28th of 2017
+Dates: March 30 to April 28, 2017

-Number of immersions: 18
+Number of dives: 18

 Maximum depth reached: 1000m